LoyolaChicagoBooks/curricula/_sources/15-cs2/content.rst.txt

 Sample implementation
 ^^^^^^^^^^^^^^^^^^^^^

-Sure, I can provide an example of a simple Queue implementation using arrays.
-This version has a fixed capacity, but it would be a good starting point for teaching about Queues in a CS2 course.
-It implements the essential methods: `add`, `remove`, `peek`, and `size`.
+Here is a simple Queue implementation using arrays.
+This version has a fixed capacity and implements the essential methods: `add`, `remove`, `peek`, and `size`.

 .. code-block:: java